unlock-protocol/unlock/smart-contracts/README.md

 This script is use to check the changes in storage layout between two upgrades using the openzeppellin plugin.
 It will deploy first the version `LATEST_PUBLIC_LOCK_VERSION` then deploy the version in `contracts/PublicLock.sol`.
-The errors thrown bu the upgrades plugin should allow to detect changes in storage layout.
+The errors thrown by the upgrades plugin should allow to detect changes in storage layout.

 #### Deploy a PublicLock upgrade